1. Jainism was founded by__________.

 Explanation: Multiple socio-religious factors weakened Jainism.

-81. Jainism’s strict doctrine of non-violence (Ahimsa) limited its popularity among:
+81. Jainism’s strict doctrine of non-violence (Ahimsa) limited its popularity among__________.

 A) Farmers and rulers